Skip to content

-AI Governance Best Practices For Business Leaders: Creating Transparency in AI Systems
+Responsible AI Governance Best Practices For Business Leaders: Creating Transparency in AI Systems

 What is AI Governance?

-Recently, there have been increasing discussions and developments related to AI governance, which refers to the rules, policies, and frameworks that govern the development, deployment, and use of AI-based technologies.
+AI governance refers to the rules, policies, and frameworks that oversee the development, deployment, and use of AI-based technologies.

 Learn More About AI Governance

-Why is AI Governance Needed?
+Why Is Implementing AI Governance Important?

 Reducing Ethical Concerns

 AI-powered technologies have the potential to significantly impact individuals and society, such as through privacy violations, discrimination, and safety risks.
 For example, any biases inherent in the training data can creep into the model’s decision-making process.
 It can influence the results produced by generative AI.
+Read more about Agentic vs Generative AI.

 Eliminating Ambiguity